 After graduation from my masters program, I had the choice to enter into research.
 While I enjoyed being a part of research throughout my college career, I realized that my true passion lays in teaching.
 I have started working as a professional tutor at one of the surrounding universities, tutoring students in general biology, genetics and cell/molecular biology.
 I joined Varsity Tutors as a means to help more students gain the love of biology that I do.

-State University of New York at New Paltz - Bachelors, Biology
+Undergraduate Degree: State University of New York at New Paltz - Bachelors, Biology, General

 What is your teaching philosophy?